Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 • Information about provision to assist in preparing young people for adulthood;

-• Arrangements for travel to and from education institutions;
+• Arrangements for travel to and from education institutions. see Home to school transport policy and guidance;

 • Support to help young people move between phases of education;